luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **secret_key** (const SecretKey &): The secret key.

-: Give a new instance of secret key.
+Usage: Give a new instance of secret key.

 <br>